...

 However, investing in basics also involves risks, such as losing some or all of your money, facing market volatility and uncertainty, or falling victim to fraud or scams.
 Therefore, investing requires knowledge, skills, discipline, and patience.
 You need to understand the basics of investing before you start putting your money at risk.

-What are the Main Types of Investment Products and How Do They Work?
+What are the Main Types of Investment Products, and How Do They Work?

-There are many different types of investment products available in the market, each with its own characteristics, benefits, and drawbacks.
+There are many different types of investment products available in the market, each with its characteristics, benefits, and drawbacks.
 Some of the most common ones are:

 Stocks